Noelryn/Fizzbuzz/README.md

 Question 4.
     This is the start of the funcition and want the it to look for numbers divisible by 5 before it checks for other numbers.

+Question 5.
+    unit tests are used to test a small piece of code

+    feature test are used to test